Patty Costello

-Patty Costello (May 8, 1947, Washington, D.C. – April 16, 2009, Scranton, Pennsylvania) was an American professional ten-pin bowler and former member of the Professional Women's Bowling Association (PWBA).
+Patricia Ann "Patty" Costello (May 8, 1947, Washington, D.C. – April 16, 2009, Scranton, Pennsylvania) was an American professional ten-pin bowler and former member of the Professional Women's Bowling Association (PWBA).
 She was one of the best female bowlers of the 1970s and 1980s.
 Costello is a member of the USBC and PWBA Halls of Fame.

-Born to William Joseph and Marjorie Moran Costello in Washington, D.C., Costello did not begin bowling until the age of 16, but she quickly made a name for herself in the sport, winning four titles in 1970.
+Born to William Joseph and Marjorie Moran Costello in Washington, D.C., the left-handed Costello did not begin bowling until the age of 16, but she quickly made a name for herself in the sport, winning three titles in 1970.

 Professional career

-Over her bowling career, Costello earned 39 professional titles (25 in PWBA-WPBA events and another 14 in LPBA-LPBT events), including eight major championships.
-Her majors include four titles in the PWBA Players Championship (1971, 1972, 1974, 1976) and three victories at the U.S. Women's Open (1974, 1976 and 1980).
+Over her bowling career, Costello earned 26 professional titles (25 in PWBA-recognized events), including five major championships.
+Her majors include three titles in the PWBA Players Championship (1971, 1972, 1976), a 1976 U.S. Women's Open victory, and a win at the 1985 LPBT Tournament of Champions.

-In 1976, she won six PWBA events, setting a record for most titles earned in a year, plus another two titles in LPBA events.
-(The record for PWBA-only titles was later set by Carolyn Dorin-Ballard with seven in 2001, although Dorin-Ballard competed in eight more events.)
+In 1976, she won six PWBA events (two majors), setting a record for most titles earned in a year as well as earning a then-record $41,000 (about $240,000 in 2026 dollars).
+The record of six titles in a season was later amended to seven when LPBA events became officially recognized by the PWBA.
+Carolyn Dorin-Ballard matched this record with seven wins in 2001, although Dorin-Ballard competed in eight more events.
 Costello was named Female Bowler of the Year by the Bowling Writer's Association of America in 1972 and 1976.

 Costello's career suffered a setback in late 1977, when her father suddenly died of a heart attack while watching her provide commentary for a bowling telecast.
 Afterwards, she experienced depression and anxiety attacks for several years.
 She told Bowling Digest in 2002, "I was so ultrasensitive to everything around me that I could feel the hair on my arms standing straight up, and no one could comprehend that.
 I would go to doctors and tell them my symptoms, and they'd look at me like I was ready for the psych ward.
 It was an awful, lonely place to be."
-However, Costello recovered and won seven titles between 1978 and 1981, including capturing her third U.S. Women's Open crown in 1980.
-At the time, she was one of only two bowlers (Marion Ladewig being the other) to win the U.S. Open at least three times.
-Kelly Kulick and Liz Johnson have since joined that exclusive group.
-Patty won three more championships in 1985, and was named Player of the Year by her fellow bowlers.
+However, Costello recovered and won three titles between 1979 and 1981.
+Patty won three more championships in 1985, including her fifth and final major at the LPBT Tournament of Champions, and was named PWBA Player of the Year by her fellow bowlers.
 Her final title was earned at the 1986 Ebonite Firebolt Classic.
+She bowled in her final professional event at the 1993 WIBC Queens, finishing second.

 In addition to her professional accomplishments, Patty won a pair of WIBC (now USBC) Open Championship titles in the Classic Team category (1970 and 1972).
-Costello is a member of the United States Bowling Congress Hall of Fame (inducted 1989) and the PWBA Hall of Fame (inducted 1995).
+Costello is a member of the United States Bowling Congress Hall of Fame (inducted 1989), and was inducted into the PWBA Hall of Fame with the inaugural 1995 class.